 Grass Valley, California (located in the heart of California’s Gold Country and home to the Empire Mine and North Star Mine, two of the richest mines in California history) is actually twinned with the Cornish town of Bodmin and still holds on to its Cornish heritage, with events such as its annual Cornish Christmas and St Piran’s Day celebrations.
 Pasties are a local favorite dish and several restaurants in town specialize in recipes handed down from the original immigrant generation.

-Another abandoned mine shaft in Cornwall… The discovery of gold in California coincided with a disastrous fall in tin prices as large alluvial deposits began to be exploited elsewhere, providing even more incentive to head to the gold fields of California:
+Another abandoned mine in Cornwall… The discovery of gold in California coincided with a disastrous fall in tin prices as large alluvial deposits began to be exploited elsewhere, providing even more incentive to head to the gold fields of California:

 Nevertheless, a fair amount of Cornwall’s mining history can still be observed:

-I speculated that the abandoned mine shafts and stone structures left over from Cornwall’s mining past would provide excellent areas for weapons caches, training areas and hideouts for members of the Cornish National Liberation Army.
+I speculated that the abandoned mines and stone structures left over from Cornwall’s mining past would provide excellent areas for weapons caches, training areas and hideouts for members of the Cornish National Liberation Army.
 However, we observed no evidence of this aside from “Burn Second Homes” and “Free Cornwall” painted in a few places.